SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ### WslDistribution

-### None by default; WslDistribution if PassThru is specified
+An object representing the imported distribution.
 See `Get-WslDistribution` for more information.

 ## NOTES